 Last but certainly not least, we cannot ignore a lovely day in the Duoro Valley on our feet.
 A trip to this region would not be complete without a winery visit.
 The Quinta de la Rosa was a perfect place to experience the wine and port-making process AND sample some of their finest vintages.
 What was most interesting was learning that some of the finest wines in Douro Valley still are fermented the good old-fashioned way – by stomping and crushing the grapes for hours!
 In fact, no machinery is used to grow, plant, or pick the grapes.
 While the first hour-and-a-half of the fermentation process is meant for serious business and stomping, the remaining hours are spent laughing, dancing, and of course, enjoying the vintage.
 (Who remembers the I Love Lucy episode where she and Ethel stomp grapes?
 Classic!)
 The wineries are always looking for stompers, so if you’re ready for some fun, come at harvest time and join in.

 Porto – One Beautiful Stop Among Many

 Porto is an exceptional destination to travel to in Portugal, but it’s one of many we explored in Portugal.
-I’d be remiss to not include our other incredible stops like Lisbon, Sintra, Cascais and the Algarve – all which are worthy of their own blog.
-Whether you’re into art & culture, sun & sea, outdoor activities, gastronomy or all of the above – Portugal really does have it all.
+I’d be remiss to not include our other incredible stops like Lisbon, Sintra, Cascais, and the Algarve – all of which are worthy of their own blog.
+Whether you’re into art & culture, sun & sea, outdoor activities, gastronomy, or all of the above – Portugal really does have it all.